Open-Research-Program/.github/profile/README.md

 ## Open Research Program

-We are driving a new open science initiative by fostering open source communities aimed at powering a combined, transparent, and free undergraduate graduate student-based research program:  The Open Research Program.
+We are driving a new open science initiative aimed at making a community driven free and open undergraduate graduate student-based research program:  The Open Research Program.

 To the best of our knowledge, this is the very first instance of an Open Source Research Program.
 We are excited to pull a community together to ratify and bolster operations as a public good.